kitnato/neverquest/source/data/manual.md

 #### Occultist

-Offers purging rituals, such as resetting your power level that refunds all spent essence.
+Offers purging rituals, such as resetting your power powerLevel that refunds all spent essence.
 Also sells phylacteries that resurrect you upon death.

 #### Tailor